boyter/boyter.org/content/posts/2016-07-28-searchcode-com-architecture-migration-3-0.md

 **Backend server**.
 Would run the application itself.
 Scales horizontally.
 Requires a fast CPU to process the code results.

 **Indexer server**.
 Would host the Sphinx indexer.
 Scales horizontally.
-Requires a fast CPU, reasonably amounts of RAM and about 25 GB of amount of disk space per CPU core, preferably SSD.
+Requires a fast CPU, reasonable amounts of RAM and about 25 GB of amount of disk space per CPU core, preferably SSD.

 **Database server**.
 Would host the MySQL database.
 Does not scale horizontally.
 Requires lots of RAM (more than 4 GB) and 2 TB of disk space.